pwolf15/tinyml/README.md

 Each spectrogram == 2D array, with 40 columns and 49 rows, where each rows represents a 30-ms sample of audio split into 43 frequency buckets.
 30-ms audio into fast Fourier trnasform; analyzes frequency distribution of audio in the sample and creates an array of 256 frequency buckets, each with a value from 0 to 255.
 These are averaged together into groups of six, leaving us with 43 buckets. (micro_features_generator)

+Command recognizer uses multiple inferences to determine whether command inputs cross a given threshold.

+Sparkfun Edge Setup:
 https://learn.sparkfun.com/tutorials/using-sparkfun-edge-board-with-ambiq-apollo3-sdk/all

+Can I use wake word detection to hook up with Pynq and determine what I'm saying?